Thule Versant 60 Review

 The two access points to the main compartment of the Versant, as well as the brain, are well designed and some of our favorite features on this model.

 As a company known bike racks and roof-top cargo boxes, we were very curious to see how Thule's packs stood up to long-time backpack companies like Osprey and Gregory.
 After a few trips out with the Thule Versant, we were impressed.
 The pack is comfortable and carries well with the thoughtful design and durability that one might expect from this well-known cargo company.
-For backpacking and traveling alike, the Versant was a great companion.
+For backpacking and traveling alike, the Versant is a great companion.